BOOK TOUR

 After Vilma Luz Cabán completed her book tour event in Norwalk, Connecticut, she was approached by fellow author and host Michael Carlon of the podcast “Uncorking A Story”.
 His podcast features a diverse lineup of storytellers from around the world.
 Carlon is a marketing consultant that has a passion for amplifying the voices and stories of bold authors blazing a trail in the publishing world.
 Michael Carlon travels around the world as a marketing research expert working with large companies as Pepsi, Meta, and American Express.
 Author Cabán is deeply grateful for his interest in carving out a space to showcase her book The Heart of an Advocate.

-In this episode, Cabán offers a vulnerable personal account in her writer’s journey.
+In this episode, Dr. Cabán offers a vulnerable personal account in her writer’s journey.
 She discusses the next chapter in her life as a future Latina entrepreneur launching a publishing house in Puerto Rico.
 Vilma Luz lends some heartfelt insight into the transformative power of writing.

 Listen as Author Cabán channels the superhero power of La Borinqueña (created by the talented creator and novelist Edgardo Miranda-Rodriguez) to share about her dream to “rematriate” to Puerto Rico.
 She talks about the power of other inspirational Puerto Rican authors who paved the way for her and the next generation of writers.